-EPIC.
-That’s the only way to describe biking America Coast to Coast.
-There is absolutely no better way to see America – its people, culture and landscape – than to take a guided cross country bike trip, ocean to ocean.
+Spend 43 days biking across America — and the rest of your life talking about it.
+There is absolutely no better way to see America – its people, culture, and landscape – than to pedal across each mile of it, ocean to ocean.
 Although reaching the Pacific is your end goal, the true magic of this trip takes place along the way.
 You’ll feel the hospitality of the Deep South and take in the wide open spaces of western Texas.
 In New Mexico, the Rocky Mountains will challenge and inspire you.
 You’ll cross Arizona’s desert landscape and hear the call of Southern California’s warm waters and sandy beaches.
 You’ll cross a continent.
 And what’s the price for seeing America’s beauty and diversity in such intimate detail on this challenging bike trip for teens?
 Hard work.
 Together, like a family, your group will push limits both physically and mentally.
 You’ll tap resources you didn’t even know you had and learn what you’re made of.
 This trip will be one of the richest and most rewarding experiences of your life.
 It will change you forever.

 Please see our General FAQ page for many more frequently asked questions and answers!

 Given a Challenge Level 10 (out of a maximum of 10), ACC is our most challenging cycle-touring trip.
 Given thorough preparation and training, we believe that any fit, motivated student can successfully rise to the challenge of this trip.
 Compared to similar cycling trips, we consider ACC to be more challenging than Europe Coast to Coast due to trip length, added mileage, and more challenging terrain.
 ACC will average approximately 80 miles a day, but has several challenge days that will include rides of 100 miles or more.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.

 Does this trip require a touring bike?